Zhao Hong Wenguo: Activity in the Central Plain

 By December 1935, the China Youth Iron Blood Army was expanding its influence to the Liaodong Peninsula.
 The group was split into 11 divisions, with 11000 people in total.
 They created the Liaoning Provisional Government, with Zhao Dong as President.
 Some sources claim they participated in 300 battles of various sizes, killing 4,000, with 2,000 Japanese soldiers being killed.
 In May 1936, Zhao Hong Wenguo decided that she would go and help the Army, but due to the Japanese blockade, she was stopped.
-In the Spring of 1937, the China Youth Iron Blood Army ran into trouble, with Zhao Dong visiting his mother in Beiping to call for aid.
+In the spring of 1937, the China Youth Iron Blood Army ran into trouble, with Zhao Dong visiting his mother in Beiping to call for aid.
 Because of the chaos Beiping was experiencing during the Marco Polo Bridge Incident, Zhao Dong stayed, never to return to Manchuria, and instead choosing to organize uprisings in the outskirts of Beiping.
 On the night of July 20, 1937, he helped start an uprising at Baiyang, Southwest of Beiping, proclaiming the North China People’s Anti-Japanese Army.
 Zhao Hong Wenguo helped to transport supplies to this Army, hidden in civilian clothes, as well as transporting guerilla fighters.

 In September 1937, Zhao went to Wuhan to organize Anti-Japanese resistance.
 On her way there, in Henan, she helped two of her daughters set up an Anti-Japanese army named the Anti-Japanese Light Restoration Army, allegedly consisting of 10,000 members, which later tried to joined forces with other Anti-Japanese militias.
 The Light Restoration Army failed due to divisions in its upper ranks.

 After Zhao left, the North China People’s Anti-Japanese Army broke into the Beiping Second Model Prison, rescued more than 1,000 prisoners, including Communists, and shot down a Japanese plane.
 The Army grew to a force of 25,000, with guerilla fighters stationed across Northern China.
-When the Communist Party of China learned about this, they sent people into the Army and gradually assimilated it into the CCP.
+When the Chinese Communist Party learned about this, they sent people into the Army and gradually assimilated it into the CCP.
 The commander of the Eighth Route Army, Zhu De, and the deputy commander, Peng Dehuai, invited the North China People’s Anti-Japanese Army to join the Fifth Brigade of the Eighth Route Army.